 Can you take too much of vitamin D?

-Consuming more than 4,000 IU daily without medical supervision is not recommended and can lead to toxicity.
+Consuming more than 5,000 IU daily for longer periods without medical supervision is not recommended and can lead to toxicity.
 The ideal D3 dose is unique to each person.
 Consulting a healthcare professional ensures a safe and effective dosage for you.

 Are there vitamins, minerals, foods or drinks that decrease vitamin D absorbtion?